prathimacode-hub/ML-ProjectKart/README.md

 <h2> ✨ Contributors </h2>

-Thanks goes to these Wonderful People 👨🏻‍💻: 🚀 Contributions of any kind are welcome!
+Thanks goes to these Wonderful People 👨🏻‍💻: Contributions of any kind are welcome!🚀

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->